-With pandemic travel restrictions still in place for the holiday season, travel to the sacred sites of Jerusalem and the Holy Land from the safety and comfort from home, with stops at the Church of the Holy Sepulcher, the Western Wall, Old City markets, Mount of Olives and much more.
+With pandemic travel restrictions still in place, travel to the sacred sites of Jerusalem and the Holy Land from the safety and comfort from home, with stops at the Church of the Holy Sepulcher, the Western Wall, Old City markets, Mount of Olives and much more.

 Old Jerusalem, the Eternal City

 The Old City of Jerusalem is a living testament to cultural diversity and faith.
 As the heart and capital of the State of Israel, it is also the See of a Greek Orthodox, an Armenian and a Roman Catholic patriarch as well as an Anglican bishop.
 Revered by Christians, Muslims and Jews alike, Jerusalem is the site of Christ’s passion, the place from which Mohammed ascended into heaven and the city of the Temple of David and Solomon.
 The Old City core — declared a UNESCO World Heritage Site — is a labyrinth of ancient paths and archeological sites tucked with holy places that are sacred in unique ways to each of the three monotheistic faiths.

 Jerusalem sits on the ridge of the Judean Mountains, overlooking the Judean Desert.
 The Mount of Olives is a scenic starting point for a panoramic perspective of the Old City, a visual sense of its ancient structures layered over centuries of time and its sonic appeal to the people who cherish Jerusalem as their Eternal City.
 As the air above echoes with ringing church bells and calls of the muezzin, the scene below is a vast swath of white stone graves scattered with Jews at prayer.
 Beyond are glorious views of the Old City ramparts, the Tower of David and the golden Dome of the Rock.

 Gates in the Old City ramparts open to a maze of winding streets, their cobblestones polished by the footsteps of biblical times.